anthonyblanchflower/dictlisttools/README.md

 Tests can be run using the following command:

 ```
-seup.py tests
+python3 setup.py tests
 ```

 ## Deployment

-A distribution package can be generated  suing the following command:
+A distribution package can be generated using the following command:

 ```
 python3 setup.py sdist bdist_wheel